 It is important to follow these guidelines and make sure that you are only dismissing employees on fair grounds.
 If you do not follow good practice as outlined above, you may be running the risk that the employee you are trying to dismiss runs a claim for unfair dismissal.
 To avoid coming into any issues with dismissing employees, make sure that you seek advice in advance of taking any action.

 Employsure advisers are experts in dismissal legislation.
-If you have any questions about reasons for dismissal, please call us for peace of mind on our 24-hour Advice Line on 1300 651 415.
+If you have any questions about reasons for dismissal, call us on 1300 651 415, or book a Free Workplace Check here.